OpenBAS-Platform/docs/docs/usage/findings.md

 * The associated inject(s) where the finding was discovered
 * For CVE-type findings, enriched data previously sourced from [taxonomies](../administration/taxonomies.md) is available, such as:
   - General information about the CVE
-  - A Remediation tab with actionable recommendations
+  - A Remediation tab with actionable recommendations (EE)

 - Global level
   ![Global](assets/findings-global-view.png)